 While caching and autocomplete features help improve user experience, they contain security risks that may attract attackers.
-Hackers may rely on a user’s browser to log in to an account easily since the autocomplete feature fills in the credentials.
+Hackers may rely on a user’s browser to easily log in to an account since the autocomplete feature fills in the credentials.

 Caching stores sections of web pages for easier loading in subsequent visits, which allows attackers to use it to map out a user’s movements.
 Attackers also use cache data to tailor malware.
-As a best practice, it is recommended that caching and autocomplete of forms are disabled by default, and only activated as needed.
+As a best practice, it is recommended that caching and autocomplete of forms are disabled by default and only activated as needed.

 Minimize Data Surface Area

 Security teams should reduce the system’s data attack surface area by considering careful API design, ensuring only the bare minimum amount of data is included in server responses.
-While doing so, it must be also ensured that the server response does not expose information about the system’s configuration.
+While doing so, it must also be ensured that the server response does not expose information about the system’s configuration.
 Random testing and Data filtering should also be performed at the server-side to reduce the risk of attackers intercepting sensitive data in unfiltered traffic in transit.